accenturedanialmirza/Azure_AI_Translator_Test/README.md

 ### Spam Detection Module

-*   `spam-detection/`: Directory containing assets for the spam detection model.
+*   `spam-detection/`: Directory containing assets and notebooks for the spam detection module.
-    *   [`naive_bayes_model.pkl`](spam-detection/naive_bayes_model.pkl): The serialized Naive Bayes model.
-    *   [`vectorizer.pkl`](spam-detection/vectorizer.pkl): The serialized TF-IDF vectorizer used for text preprocessing.
+    *   [`comment_hide_classifier.joblib`](spam-detection/comment_hide_classifier.joblib): The serialized machine learning model used for classifying comments.
+    *   [`model-category.ipynb`](spam-detection/model-category.ipynb): Jupyter notebook for exploring and categorizing spam detection models.
-    *   [`naive-bayes-model.ipynb`](spam-detection/naive-bayes-model.ipynb): Jupyter notebook detailing the training and evaluation of the Naive Bayes model.
+    *   [`model-pipeline-category.ipynb`](spam-detection/model-pipeline-category.ipynb): Jupyter notebook detailing the pipeline for model training and evaluation.
-    *   [`youtube-comment-spam-detection-max-94-89.ipynb`](spam-detection/youtube-comment-spam-detection-max-94-89.ipynb): Another Jupyter notebook related to spam detection, possibly an earlier iteration or a different model.
+    *   [`youtube-comment-spam-detection-max-94-89.ipynb`](spam-detection/youtube-comment-spam-detection-max-94-89.ipynb): Jupyter notebook showcasing a spam detection model with a maximum accuracy of 94.89%.
-    *   [`youtube-comments-spam-detection-f1-score-96.ipynb`](spam-detection/youtube-comments-spam-detection-f1-score-96.ipynb): Jupyter notebook focusing on achieving a high F1-score for spam detection.
+    *   [`youtube-comments-spam-detection-f1-score-96.ipynb`](spam-detection/youtube-comments-spam-detection-f1-score-96.ipynb): Jupyter notebook focusing on a spam detection model achieving an F1-score of 96%.
+    *   `catboost_info/`: Directory containing training logs and information for CatBoost models, if used.

 ## 4. Setup and Installation